Current and Former Grantees

 Shades of Motherhood serves Black mothers and other people of color and their infants in Spokane, supporting people to overcome barriers to care and health equity.
 Shades of Motherhood centers Black mothers and birthing people through education, empowerment, and community to reduce health inequities.
 Their program will expand access to peer support, childbirth education, lactation support, reproductive support, perinatal mental health support groups, and birthing and perinatal supplies.
 They will also host community outreach events to help connect Black families to resources and promote birth equity awareness in the Spokane community.

-Spokane Tribal Network is partnering with Həłmxiłp (Cedar Circle) Indigenous Birth Justice (HIBJ) to improve reproductive health in rural and urban areas in and around Spokane.
+Spokane Tribal Network is working to improve reproductive health in rural and urban areas in and around Spokane.
 The Spokane Tribal Network is a non-profit based on the Spokane Indian Reservation.
-HIBJ is a new Native-led non-profit with a vision to ensure all American Indian/Alaska Native people experience cultural-based reproductive health without the burden of passing trauma from one generation to the next.
 Through this partnership, their project will support doula services to urban and rural families, ceremonial training, and birth advocacy.
 They will also offer pre-natal and postpartum culture-based group care to pregnant American Indian/Alaska Native families.
 Grant funds will help support interested American Indian/Alaska Native community members to become doulas, birth advocates, and ceremonial mentors.

 Former grantees: